-Jesus promised us His Holy Spirit to guide and give us an inner voice.
-A voice that prompts us by engaging with us to keep us sensitive to sin.
-He tells us what is right and what is wrong and thereby convicts us of sin, righteousness and judgement.
-We however need to maintain a good relationship with God to recognize His voice.
-In the following verse, we read “And when He has come, He will convict the world of sin, and of righteousness, and of judgment” (John 16:8)
+Jesus promised His Holy Spirit to guide and give us an inner voice – a voice that prompts us by engaging with us to increase our sensitivity toward sin.
+He prompts us towards what is right and thereby convicts us of sin, righteousness and judgement as we see in the following verse: “And when He has come, He will convict the world of sin, and of righteousness, and of judgment” (John 16:8).
+We however need to maintain a good relationship with God to recognise His voice.

-The Spirit brings sensitivity to sin.
-When we grieve the Holy Spirit by indulging in sin we tend to lose this sensitivity towards Him.
-The lack of this sensitivity turns our attention to the sensuality this world has to offer.
-It creates an insatiable appetite by our sins that will keep us away from God.
+It is the Spirit that makes us sensitive to sin.
+When we grieve the Holy Spirit by indulging in sin, we tend to lose this sensitivity towards Him.
+This lack of sensitivity deceitfully directs our attention to the sensuality this world has to offer.
+This creates in us an insatiable appetite for sin that distances us from God.

-We need to keep ourselves in check as to what we are feeding our inner man.
-Is it the word of God or are the distractions of this world keeping us from spending time with our Father?
-It could start with simple things like one Netflix series, then to seven seasons and then an unending vortex of useless material that keeps us from worshipping or even reading our daily portions.
+We need to keep ourselves in check as to what we feed our inner man.
+Is it the word of God?
+Or are the distractions of this world keeping us from spending time with our Father?
+It could start with simple things like one Netflix series, then to seven seasons and then an unending vortex of useless material that keeps us from worshipping or even reading our daily meditation Bible portions.

-Let us apply what God wants us to do in our day to day life, doing things that feed our sensitivity towards the Spirit of God.
+So are we ready to apply what God wants us to do in our day to day life, doing things that feed our sensitivity towards the Spirit of God?
 This will keep us in peace no matter what storms around us.